Stephen SampsonMale~ Maternal: ~ Paternal: ~ paintedPaint a new match

 You might have to scroll down to see them all.

-No new segments found
+No new segments found above your threshold of

-new segments imported for matches.
+new segments over imported for matches.

 Ethnicity import complete